openshift/hive/docs/awsprivatelink.md

 1. Find the security group for workers in Hive Cluster

-You the Hive VPC id to list the security groups.
+Use the Hive VPC id to list the security groups.

 ```
 aws --region us-east-1 ec2 describe-security-groups \